Dollarization of Cuba: Criticism

-The economic reforms were criticised for renouncing the socialist views in which the country was rebuilt upon after the Cuban revolution, to which Fidel Castro responded by saying "We have not renounced socialism as our common objective....We have to be ready to conduct necessary changes to adapt to present world conditions ‹without renouncing our ideas and without renouncing our objectives.".
+The economic reforms were criticised for renouncing the socialist principles on which the country was rebuilt upon after the Cuban revolution, to which Fidel Castro responded by saying "We have not renounced socialism as our common objective. ...
+We have to be ready to conduct necessary changes to adapt to present world conditions without renouncing our ideas and without renouncing our objectives."

 Moreover, the self-employment reform was criticised for not allowing students to be self-employed.